 - Why It’s Important To You?

 There are two basic parts to capacity management KPIs – footprint and capacity.
 The footprint of the warehouse is fairly easy to measure.
 The key is turning the footprint into a cost.
 If you’re not sure what your floor space is worth, use this as a starting point:

 |Location||Manufacturing Rent||Distribution Rent|

 Warehouse usage measures the current capacity (in cubic feet).
 Capacity can help you understand when it’s time to explore expansion options before the warehouse is out of space and product is spilling into the aisles.

 The capacity management KPIs are important because space costs money and organizations are constantly in search to optimize operations to improve the bottom line.
-Especially now, with COVID-19 many facilities are in need of additional space to implement social distancing.
 Facilities are always looking for ways to expand their operations internally - making room for revenue generating activities (more manufacturing, additional quality checks, etc.) by shrinking the warehouse.

 Capacity Management KPIs: